-- Volts Indicates the condition of the engine's cranking battery in volts DC.
+• Volts - Indicates the condition of the engine's cranking battery in volts DC.
 With the ignition switch on and the engine not running, a reading above 12.5 volts indicates a fully charged battery.
 With the engine running at idle, the gauge should read between 12.5 and 13 volts.
 With the engine running at cruising speeds and above, it should show 13 to 14.5 volts.
-Have your Nautique dealer check the charging system if the voltmeter reads outside these normal ranges. - Temp Indicates the engine coolant temperature.
+Have your Nautique dealer check the charging system if the voltmeter reads outside these normal ranges.

+- Temp Indicates the engine coolant temperature.
 Refer to the engine manual for normal operating temperature.
 After starting the engine, check your temperature gauge for abnormally high readings.
-If the reading is outside the manufacturer's operating range, immediately turn OFF the engine.
+If the reading is outside the manufacturer's operating range, immediately turn off the engine.
 An abnormally high temperature indicates a cooling system problem.
-Consult your Nautique dealer when experiencing a high engine temperature reading.

-- Oil Pressure Measures the pressure of the engine's lubricating oil.
+Consult your Nautique dealer when experiencing a high engine temperature reading. - Fuel Indicates the approximate fuel level in the fuel tank.
+The accuracy of the fuel guage may vary as the attitude of the boat changes; the reading is only an approximation.
+As a general guideline, always use the "one-third" rule.
+Use one third of the fuel to reach your destination, one third to return and one third as reserve fuel. - Oil Pressure Measures the pressure of the engine's lubricating oil.
 Refer to the engine manual for normal operating pressure.
 Many serious engine problems are reflected on oil pressure gauge readings.
-If the pressure is lower than the manufacturer's specification, immediately turn OFF the engine.
+If the pressure is lower than the manufacturer's specification, immediately turn off the engine.
 Contact your Nautique dealer to correct the problem before operating the engine. - Tachometer/Hour Meter Registers engine speed in revolutions per minute (RPM).
 Use the tachometer to keep the engine within the proper operating range.
 Consult the engine manual for the proper RPM operating range of your engine.
 The hour meter LCD display registers accumulated engine operating time.
 Time will not be logged unless the ignition switch is on and the engine is running.
 Use the hour meter to keep accurate logs for scheduled maintenance. - Speedometer Your Nautique is equipped with a precision speedometer by Faria.
 This gauge registers forward speed in miles per hour (optional kilometers per hour).
 The speedometer is equipped with an adjustment knob to calibrate speedometer accuracy.
-You can also use this gauge to monitor fuel consumption and propeller performance. - Engine Warning Light Indicates high engine temperature.
+You can also use this gauge to monitor fuel consumption and propeller performance.

+- Engine Warning Light Indicates high engine temperature.
 If light illuminates, stop engine and investigate for cause. - V-Drive Warning Light Indicates low oil pressure in V-Drive.
 If light illuminates when the engine is in gear and above 1200 rpm, stop engine and check V-Drive oil level.